yeoman/generator-mobile/docs/deploy-gae.md

    to `app/app.yaml`.
 3. Modifies `app/app.yaml` to use correct Project ID, the one you specified.

-Whenever you want to publish a new version of the site, run `gulp` (the `default` task is to create a new production build), and then `gulp deploy`.
+Whenever you want to publish a new version of the site, simply run `gulp deploy`.

-Behind the scenes, `gulp deploy` executes `gcloud preview app deploy ./dist`.
+Behind the scenes, `gulp deploy` executes `gcloud preview app deploy ./dist`, also consuming any additional arguments you might have provided to `gulp deploy`.

 Once deployed, the website can be accessed from `https://my-project-id.appspot.com`.
 Where `my-project-id` is the Project ID you initially specified.